Pilgrimage to Poland, 2010

 At first the pious sister found little understanding among her contemporaries who thought the days of miracles were long past.
 The Church gave rather lukewarm support to St. Faustina and the revelations she had heard.
 Nonetheless, with time, the knowledge of them and the cult of the picture have spread far.

 Nowadays the icon, depicting Christ’s abundant mercy flowing from His Sacred Heart adorns many a Catholic churches and chapels throughout the world.
 It was apt that we should be here at the start of June; the month which the Church dedicates to the Sacred Heart of Jesus.
 The devotion of thousands of believers has made this (now familiar) painting sacrosanct.
 And pilgrims, both Polish and foreign, come daily in their thousands to pray before the original picture at the Krakow convent in the Lagiewniki area where 33-year-old Sister Faustina died in 1938 and where she is buried.
 Some of the resultant faith cures are well documented.

-The church is modern and contemporary, (see picture – right) in contrast to the many wonderful Baroque churches that we had seen.
+The church is modern and contemporary, (see picture – below) in contrast to the many wonderful Baroque churches that we had seen.
 Low Sunday is traditionally now Divine Mercy Sunday.
 Here on the Island there are Divine Mercy Chaplets with Devotions and Benediction quarterly in different churches.
 The next scheduled Chaplets are at St. Patrick’s, Sandown on Sunday 4th July and at Holy Cross, Seaview on Sunday 10th October.

 The view from the top of the tower (similar to Portsmouth’s Spinnaker Tower) was magnificent (see photograph) views panoramic views of the surrounding countryside.